-Can You Drink Distilled Water Every Day?
+Can Distilled Water Kill You If You Drink It Every Day?

 Drinking distilled water is quite common nowadays due to the deteriorating quality of tap water in many countries around the world.
 Due to the decline of tap water quality, the bottled water industry continues to thrive thanks to its growing market.
 If your water source contains harmless contaminants that change the taste and smell of your water, you might want to check out the health risks of drinking distilled water before switching to this type of purified water.
 In this article, you’ll learn about the benefits and drawbacks of this particular type of water, as well as how distilled water compares to other types of water on the market today.

-The method of distilling water has been used since the early years to purify sea water during voyages.
-While there have been improvements to the water purification process, the development of the practice and method of distilling water in the early centuries played a significant role in human history.
+The method of boiling water to distill it has been used since the early years of mankind to purify sea water during voyages.
+While there have been improvements to water purification methods, the development of the practice and method of distilling water in the early centuries played a significant role in human history.

 The distillation process removes most, if not all of the minerals and ions in the drinking water.
-If you’re already in need of calcium or other minerals found in tap water, then don’t deprive your body by switching to this type of purified water.
+If you’re already in need of calcium or other minerals found in drinking water, then don’t deprive your body by switching to this type of purified water.

 Fortunately, you don’t need to worry about mineral deficiency since you can get these from a healthy diet.
 If you drink distilled water regularly, fruits and vegetables can supply the daily mineral needs of your body.

 The sad part about drinking distilled water is its storage problem.
-Since this type of purified water can pull in minerals from anything it gets into contact with, there are chances it will absorb harmful elements in the containers.
+Since this type of purified water in liquid form can pull in minerals from anything it gets into contact with, there are chances it will absorb harmful elements in the containers.
 So if you’re storing yours in plastic containers, the water may pull in trace amounts of plastic that may be harmful to your health.

 The lack of naturally occurring minerals and ions in distilled water is a cause for concern since the human body needs recommended amounts of minerals to stay healthy.
 If you’re someone in need of calcium, then drinking distilled water isn’t recommended for you since it lacks minerals in the first place.
 It is important to check the mineral content of your drinking water before you use it as your primary water source due to health concerns.

-Can Babies Drink Distilled Water
+Can Babies Drink Distilled Water?

 Yes, babies can drink distilled water if you’re worried about the quality of your tap water.
 However, the lack of minerals and ions must be taken into consideration when using it as an alternative to tap water and other sources of drinking water.